-- (a) the original mortgage that is to be removed from a Ginnie Mae pool for modification is 90 days or more delinquent; - (b) the modified mortgage meets all of Ginnie Mae's eligibility criteria for single family mortgages; and - (c) the term of the modified mortgage is not longer than 360 months from the due date of the first installment payable under the modification agreement.
-The date of loan modification may be used as the origination date for the purpose of pooling. - (d) The Loan Modification Agreement must be recorded. - (e) The Issuer must ensure that the modified mortgage maintains its first lien position, which is documented by either a Title Policy Endorsement, or ALTA Form Mortgage Modification Policy (MMP); and by such recorded subordination agreements as required to maintain first lien position. - (3) Special requirements for VA-guaranteed loans:
+- the original mortgage that is to be removed from a Ginnie Mae pool for modification is 90 days or more delinquent; - (b) the modified mortgage meets all of Ginnie Mae's eligibility criteria for single family mortgages; and - (c) the term of the modified mortgage is not longer than 360 months from the due date of the first installment payable under the modification agreement.
+The date of loan modification may be used as the origination date for the purpose of pooling. - (d) The Loan Modification Agreement must be recorded. - (e) The Issuer must ensure that the modified mortgage maintains its first lien position, which for loans backing securities issued on January 1, 2016 or earlier, must be documented by a new title policy, a title policy endorsement ensuring priority over defects, liens, and encumbrances, an ALTA Form Mortgage Modification Policy (MMP), or a Mortgage Priority Guarantee policy (MPG).
+For loans backing securities issued on February 1, 2016, or later, it must be documented by either a new title policy, a title policy endorsement ensuring priority over defects, liens, and encumbrances, or an ALTA Form Mortgage Modification Policy (MMP); regardless of security issuance date, by such recorded subordination agreements as required to maintain first lien position. - (3) Special requirements for VA-guaranteed loans: